5h33p/student_habits/README.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=8)
   ```

-In order to get the best model and hyperparameters, the `GridSearchCV()` method from the sklearn library was applyied to the three regression models with the following search grids.
+In order to get the best model and hyperparameters, the `GridSearchCV()` method from the sklearn library was applied to the three regression models with the following search grids.

 ### LinearRegression
 |*fit_intercept*|